Boolean-like algebras of finite dimension: Introduction

 Varieties of $n\mathrm{BA}$s share many remarkable properties with the variety of Boolean algebras.
-In particular, we show that any variety of $n\mathrm{BA}$s is generated by the $n\mathrm{BA}$s of finite cardinality $n$.
-In the pure case (i.e., when the type includes just the generalised if-then-else $q$ and the $n$ constants), the variety is generated by a unique algebra $\mathbf{n}$ of universe $\{\e_1,\dots,\e_n\}$, so that any pure $n\mathrm{BA}$ is, up to isomorphism, a subalgebra of $\mathbf{n}^I$, for a suitable set $I$.
+We showed that any variety of $n\mathrm{BA}$s is generated by the $n\mathrm{BA}$s of cardinality $n$.
+In the pure case (i.e., when the type includes the generalised if-then-else $q$, the $n$ constants, and nothing else), the variety is generated by a unique algebra $\mathbf{n}$ of universe $\{\e_1,\dots,\e_n\}$, so that any pure $n\mathrm{BA}$ is, up to isomorphism, a subalgebra of $\mathbf{n}^I$, for a suitable set $I$.
 Another remarkable property of the $2$-element Boolean algebra is the definability of all finite Boolean functions in terms e.g. of the connectives {\sc and, or, not}.
 This property is inherited by the algebra $\mathbf{n}$: all finite functions on $\{\e_1,\dots,\e_n\}$ are term-definable, so that the variety of pure $n\mathrm{BA}$s is primal.
 More generally, a variety of an arbitrary type with one generator is primal if and only if it is a variety of $n\mathrm{BA}$s.

+In the present paper, we explore further the connections between Boolean algebras of finite dimension and primal algebras, as well as other consolidated topics in universal algebra, like the theory of \emph{Boolean powers}.
+Although Boolean powers, for which see e.g. \cite{Burris, Pinus}, emerged in the literature in the context of individual classes of algebras, like rings \cite{AK48}, Post algebras \cite{Rosenbloom} or Banach algebras \cite{Gelfand}, they were given a systematic and general treatment in the work of Foster \cite{Fa}.
+This construction is important and useful in that it permits to transfer properties of Boolean algebras to other, usually lesser-known, classes of algebras.
+Applications include answers to the decision problem for the first-order theories of certain varieties \cite{BM}, as well as representation results like Foster's celebrated theorem on primal varieties \cite[Thm.
+7.4]{BS}, according to which any member of a variety generated by a primal algebra is a Boolean power of the generator.